TrueSparrowSystems/slackmin/README.md

 <br>

-**4. `whitelistedUsers`** is an array consisting of whitelisted slack member ids.
+**4. `whitelistedUsers`** is an array of whitelisted slack member ids.
 Only whitelisted users are allowed to execute slash commands in the whitelisted channels.

 ## Slackmin Middleware Usage

 Slackmin middlewares are used with slash commands as well as with interactive routes.
 These middlewares format and preprocess the Slack payload, and sanitize unwanted HTML tags from parameters obtained in the request body, query and headers.
 Slackmin has a built-in security layer for request verification, app id validation, channel id validation, and slack member id validation.

-Following are different middleware examples:

-### Common Middlewares
+### Interactive Component Middlewares
 ```javascript
 const express = require('express');
 const router = express.Router();